-As for supply and demand conditions in the labor market, the unemployment rate stood at 3.6 percent in January, after falling down to 3.4 percent in December last year, a level last seen in August 1997, but it has been on a moderate improving trend, albeit with fluctuations (Chart 21).
+As for supply and demand conditions in the labor market, the unemployment rate stood at 3.5 percent in January-February, after falling to 3.4 percent in December last year, a level last seen in August 1997; it has been on a moderate improving trend with the fluctuations smoothed out (Chart 22).
 New job openings had ceased to improve as a reflection of economic activity during the first half of this fiscal year, but they have been moving steadily upward again since the fourth quarter.
-Amid these movements, the ratio of new job openings has been on a clear uptrend, owing partly to the decline in new applications; it recorded 1.77 in December and January, the highest level since February 1992.
-As for the active job openings-to-applicants ratio, the pace of improvement turned tentatively sluggish up until early fall, but the improving trend has recently become evident again; it recorded 1.14 in December and January, a high level on par with that in April 1992.
-Non-scheduled hours worked-which had been more or less flat since last spring, as a reflection of economic activity-have recently started to pick up.
-Looking at recent movements by industry, manufacturing has shown an increase again as a reflection of the pick-up in production activity; nonmanufacturing-which had continued to be somewhat weak until the year-end-also saw an upturn in January.
+Amid these movements, the ratio of new job openings has recently shown large monthly fluctuations, but it has been on a clear uptrend on average.
+As for the active job openings-to-applicants ratio, the pace of improvement turned tentatively sluggish up until early fall, but the improving trend has recently become evident again; it recorded 1.15 in February, a high level on par with that in March 1992.
+Non-scheduled hours worked have been more or less flat since last spring.
+Looking at recent movements by industry, manufacturing has trended upward since early last fall, as a reflection of the pick-up in production activity.
+In contrast, nonmanufacturing has continued to be somewhat weak compared with manufacturing.
+Meanwhile, looking at the employment conditions DI in the March Tankan, net "insufficient employment" for all industries and enterprises expanded slightly from December; the current level is the largest since May 1992 (Chart 23).
+Firms have maintained their strong stance on employment; the net "insufficient employment" is expected to expand further in the future as well.

-In terms of employment, the year-on-year rate of increase in the number of employees in the Labour Force Survey has been moving in the range of 0.5 percent to around 1.0 percent on average, despite large monthly fluctuations (Chart 23[1]).
-The number of regular employees in the Monthly Labour Survey has continued to register somewhat high growth, moving in the range of 1.5-2.0 percent.
+In terms of employment, the year-on-year rate of increase in the number of employees in the Labour Force Survey has been moving in the range of 0.5 percent to around 1.0 percent, with the fluctuations smoothed out (Chart 25[1]).
+The number of regular employees in the Monthly Labour Survey has continued to register somewhat high growth, moving in the range of 1.5 to about 2.0 percent.

-Total cash earnings per employee have risen moderately, albeit with fluctuations (Chart 23[2]).
-Hourly cash earnings of overall employees have also been on a moderate improving trend as a whole (Chart 22[1]).
-Taking a closer look, both monthly cash earnings of full-time employees per employee and hourly cash earnings of part-time employees have accelerated their year-on-year rates of increase at a moderate pace, albeit with fluctuations (Chart 22[2]).
-Looking at scheduled cash earnings on a year-on-year basis, those of part-time workers have recently registered a slight negative on the back of the decline in the number of hours worked.
-As a whole, however, scheduled cash earnings have been picking up with downward pressure from the increase in the ratio of part-time workers having diminished moderately, while scheduled cash earnings of full-time employees have been on a positive trend mainly due to the effects of the rise in base wages last spring (Chart 22[3]).
-The year-on-year rate of increase of non-scheduled cash earnings had been diminishing since last spring, as a reflection of movements in the number of hours worked, but they have recently shown a pick-up.
-Meanwhile, special cash earnings in November-January (preliminary figures)-which corresponds to winter bonuses-showed a solid increase of positive 2.4 percent on a year-on-year basis in both manufacturing and nonmanufacturing, although they grew at a reduced rate compared with summer bonuses (a year-on-year increase of 4.3 percent for the June-August period).
+Total cash earnings per employee have risen moderately, albeit with fluctuations (Chart 25[2]).5 Hourly cash earnings of overall employees have also been on a moderate improving trend as a whole (Chart 24[1]).
+Taking a closer look, both monthly cash earnings of full-time employees per employee and hourly cash earnings of part-time employees have accelerated their year-on-year rates of increase at a moderate pace, albeit with fluctuations (Chart 24[2]).
+Scheduled cash earnings on a year-on-year basis have recently turned slightly positive with downward pressure from the increase in the ratio of part-time workers having diminished moderately, while scheduled cash earnings of full-time employees have been on a positive trend mainly due to the effects of the rise in base wages last spring (Chart 24[3]).
+The